 Significance

-We know that the gain or loss of species can have cascading effects on the complexity of a food web; however, it is less clear whether the gain or loss of genetic variation within species, an often over-looked component of biodiversity, will similarly affect food web structure.
+We know that the gain or loss of plant?/or plant and herbivore species can have cascading effects on the complexity of a food web; however, it is less clear whether the gain or loss of genetic variation within plant species, an often over-looked component of biodiversity, will similarly affect food web structure.
 In this study, we document the mechanisms by which genetic variation within a host plant resulted in unique insect food webs associated with each host plant genotype.
 Moreover, we found that higher levels of genetic variation lead to more complex food webs.
-Taken together, our results suggest that preserving genetic variation within key species may be critical for maintaining complex and robust food webs under future environmental change.
+Taken together, our results suggest that preserving genetic variation within key species may be critical for maintaining complex and robust food webs under future environmental/global/or climate? change.

 /body